 When Korter í flog play concerts, they always appreciate (expect, perhaps?) the audience’s participation.
 In fact, they have a so-called open-source stage policy, which means that everyone is invited to join them on stage.
 When they play club shows they don’t charge an entry fee.
 The band believes that music should be free and freely enjoyed by anyone.

 Expect nothing, look forward to everything.
-In the company of Korter í flog you never quite know what will happen but you bet it will be a memorable experience when the Icelandic band plays Roskilde Festival 2020.
+In the company of Korter í flog you never quite know what will happen.